leonW7/D-Link/Vul_2.md

 ![image](https://github.com/leonW7/D-Link/blob/master/2-4.png)

-p.s.Given the vendor's security, we only provide parts of this exploit.
+P.S.
+Given the vendor's security, we only provide parts of this exploit.